pcubillos/pyratbay/docs/api.rst

     Returns
     -------
-    symbol: 1D string ndarray
+    names: 1D string ndarray
-        The molecule's name.
+        The molecules' names.
-    mass: 1D float ndarray
+    masses: 1D float ndarray
         The mass of the molecules (in g mol-1).
-    diam: 1D float ndarray
+    radii: 1D float ndarray
-        The collisional diameter of the molecules (in Angstrom).
+        The collisional radius of the molecules (in angstrom).

     Notes
     -----